 Who votes for the FPÖ?
-In the Austrian federal elections 2013, where the FPÖ achieved 20.5 % of the vote, it was the strongest party among men (28 %), blue-collar workers (33 %), those aged 16-29 (22 %), and those whose highest educational attainment is a polytechnic school (35 %, = a one-year practical education that prepares pupils at the age of 14 for starting an apprenticeship) (SORA 2013).
+In the Austrian federal elections 2013, where the FPÖ achieved 20.5% of the vote, it was the strongest party among men (28%), blue-collar workers (33%), those aged 16-29 (22%), and those whose highest educational attainment is a polytechnic school (35%) - a one-year practical education that prepares pupils at the age of 14 for starting an apprenticeship (SORA 2013).
 The typical FPÖ voter is a young, male blue-collar worker with a low level of education (Pelinka 2002).
-In 2014, the EUwide average share of those who were aged 25 or above and held at least a bachelor's degree, was 22.3 % (data source: UNESCO Statistics).
-Austria had with 12.25 % the lowest share of all 22 EU countries, for which data is available (data source: UNESCO Statistics).
+In 2014, the EU-wide average share of those who were aged 25 or above and held at least a bachelor's degree, was 22.3% (data source: UNESCO Statistics).
+Austria had with 12.25% the lowest share of all 22 EU countries for which data is available (data source: UNESCO Statistics).

-Also in the 2016 presidential election, such divisions of the social structure of voters became evident: In the second round, 60 % of the male voters cast their ballot for Hofer, but only 40 % of the women did the same.
-86 % of the blue-collar workers supported Hofer, whereas 60 % of the white-collar workers voted for the Green party candidate Alexander Van der Bellen.
-55 % of those who only completed compulsory education cast their vote for Hofer.
-The same can be said about 67 % of those who completed apprenticeships and about 58 % of those whose highest educational attainment is the completion of a vocational school (berufsbildende mittlere Schule, BMS).
-In contrast, 73 % of those who have passed school leaving examinations (Matura) and 81 % of the university-educated voters opted for Van der Bellen (source of all data: SORA 2016).
-Class and education are key influencing factors on voting behaviour in Austria.
+Also, in the 2016 presidential election, such divisions of the social structure of voters became evident: in the second round, 60% of the male voters cast their ballot for Hofer, but only 40% of the women did the same.
+86% of the blue-collar workers supported Hofer, whereas 60% of the white-collar workers voted for the Green party candidate Alexander Van der Bellen.
+Of those who only completed compulsory education 55% cast their vote for Hofer.
+The same can be said for about 67% of those who completed apprenticeships and about 58% of those whose highest educational attainment was the completion of a vocational school (berufsbildende mittlere Schule, BMS).
+In contrast, 73% of those who had passed school leaving examinations (Matura) and 81% of the university-educated voters opted for Van der Bellen (source of all data: SORA 2016).
+Class and education are key factors influencing voting behaviour in Austria.

-We will next discuss the methodology of the empirical research conducted for this paper.
+I will next discuss the methodology of the empirical research conducted for this study.

-5. Methodology
+8.5.
+Methodology

-Netvizz is a software tool that allows extracting data from Facebook groups and pages.
+Netvizz is a software tool that facilitates the extraction of data from Facebook groups and pages.
 I used Netvizz in order to collect comments on postings related to Hofer's presidential candidacy.
-I accessed Norbert

-Hofer and Heinz-Christian Strache's Facebook pages on May 30, 2016, and used Netvizz for extracting comments to postings made between May 25 and 30.
-Given that the collected comments were posted in the days after the presidential election's second round, it is likely that the dataset contains data that refers to the political differences between Hofer and Van der Bellen.
+I accessed Norbert Hofer and Heinz Christian Strache's Facebook pages on 30 May 2016, and I used Netvizz to extract comments to postings made between 25 and 30 May.
+Given that the collected comments were posted in the days after the presidential election's second round, it is likely that the dataset contains data referring to the political differences between Hofer and Van der Bellen.
 I selected postings by Hofer and Strache that were particularly polarising.
 This selection resulted in a total of 15 postings: 10 by Strache, 5 by Hofer.
-There were a total of 6755 comments posted as responses to these 15 Facebook postings.
-So the analysed dataset consisted of 6755 items.
+There were a total of 6,755 comments posted as responses to these 15 Facebook postings, so the analysed dataset consisted of 6,755 items.